Supply Chain Management and Responsible Sourcing

-We continue to work with third party groups and experts on matters related to Corporate Social Responsibility.
-This input helps us make informed decisions on expansions to the Code while keeping in mind our value of “Do the Right Thing,” and our commitment to continuous improvement.
+We continue to work with third-party groups and experts on matters related to Corporate Social Responsibility.
+This input helps Wendy’s continue to evaluate and make informed decisions on possible changes, expansions or updates to the Code, as appropriate.

 In 2017, we expanded the Code to include additional assurances and requirements related to human rights and labor practices.
 The decision to expand the Code was due in part to the nature of agricultural work, its workforce, and an evaluation of various risk factors.

-Consequently, the Code now requires third party reviews related to the human rights and labor practices for suppliers of hand-harvested, whole, fresh produce such as tomatoes, lettuce and berries.
-These practices may be expanded in the future as necessary based on evolving standards and risks.
+Consequently, the Code now requires third-party reviews related to the human rights and labor practices for suppliers of hand-harvested, whole, fresh produce such as tomatoes, lettuce and berries.

-We will also continue to conduct our own regular Quality Assurance audits at the farms, plants, facilities and other operations locations of all our Suppliers.
-During these visits our Wendy’s Quality Assurance auditors directly observe operations conditions of every Supplier in our system at least annually.
+In addition to the assurances and third-party assessments required by the Code, we also conduct our own regular Quality Assurance audits of the farms, plants, facilities and other operations locations of all our Suppliers.
+During these visits our Wendy’s Quality Assurance auditors observe operations conditions of our Suppliers.
 These audits include some observational questions related to worker welfare, safety and health.

 Click the icon below to access Wendy’s Supplier Code of Conduct.

 Adapting to Supply Chain Challenges Amidst a Global Pandemic